Last update: Dec 13 2017

-The stock powertrain mounts and bushings are very soft and occasionally cause the car to buck upon takeoff.
+The stock drivetrain mounts and bushings are very soft and occasionally cause the car to buck upon takeoff.
 The problem was reduced with stiffer engine, transmission and differential mounts.
-I recorded video of the various parts of the powertrain in action before and after each upgrade to determine the effect of each.
+I recorded video of the various parts of the drivetrain in action before and after each upgrade to determine the effect of each.

 The pitch stop was upgraded to an aftermarket model, the NYPPD NY-SU-011.
 The video shows a modest reduction in the movement of the motor and transmission.
 There was no noticeable increase in noise.

 The transmission mount was swapped for the STI mount, Subaru part D1010FE020.
-This upgrade made the biggest reduction in the motor/transmission movement with little or no increase in noise.
+This upgrade made a big reduction in the motor/transmission movement with little or no increase in noise.

 The transmission crossmember bushings were upgraded to the STI Bushing Kit, Subaru part B4100FG000.
 These bushings transmit a lot of transmission noise into the cabin.
 The noise level was a deal breaker.
 The original bushings went back.

 The differential carrier was steadied with the addition of the aftermarket Kartboy Rear Subframe Outrigger Bushings Comfort, part 1002-01-KBU-053-COMFY.
 These are not replacements but additions to the existing bushings.
-When you buy this product, you are not just getting the product but also a treasure hunt for the instructions and a puzzle figuring them out.
+No instructions are included, leaving you with a puzzle.
 I found instructions here.
 Very good reduction in movement with little or no increase in noise.

 The engine mounts were replaced with STI engine mounts, parts D1010FE110 and D1010FE120.
 The video shows reduced motor movement.
 These mounts added very little noise.